 We have engaged Roth Capital Partners, LLC as our exclusive placement agent in connection with this offering.
-The placement agent has no obligation to buy any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of securities.
-See "Plan of Distribution" beginning on page S-25 of this prospectus supplement for more information regarding these arrangements.
+The placement agent has no obligation to buy any of the shares from us or to arrange for the purchase or sale of any specific number or dollar amount of shares.
+See "Plan of Distribution" beginning on page S-27 of this prospectus supplement for more information regarding these arrangements.

 INVESTING IN OUR COMMON STOCK INVOLVES RISKS.
-SEE "RISK FACTORS" BEGINNING ON PAGE S-5.
+SEE "RISK FACTORS" BEGINNING ON PAGE S-6.

-Per Share and corresponding Warrant Total
+Per Share Total

-Public Offering Price \$1.50 \$6,000,000
+Public offering price \$ 1.72 \$15,136,000

-Placement Agent Fees(1) \$0.09 \$ 360,000
+Placement agent fees (1) \$ 0.10 \$ 908,160

-Proceeds, before expenses, to us \$1.41 \$5,640,000
+Proceeds, before expenses, to us \$ 1.62 \$14,227,840

-(1) We have also agreed to reimburse the placement agent for certain of its out-of pocket expenses.
-See "Plan of Distribution" on page S-25 of this prospectus supplement.
+(1) We have also agreed to reimburse the placement agent for certain of its expenses.
+See "Plan of Distribution" on page S-27 of this prospectus supplement for more information regarding these arrangements.